Culwalla Homestead

-Culwalla Homestead is a heritage-listed former dairy farm and now residence located 2km east of Jamberoo Main Road, Jamberoo, Municipality of Kiama, New South Wales, Australia.
+Culwalla Homestead is a heritage-listed former dairy farm and now residence located 2 km east of Jamberoo Main Road, Jamberoo, in the Illawarra region of New South Wales, Australia.
 It was built in 1858 by James Marks.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 Culwalla was constructed in 1858 by James Marks, whose brother built nearby Terragong House at the same time.
 James and his brother were sons of an early settler of the district, James Marks, who built Kiama's second inn, the Steam Packet in 1842.
 Both were sons of James Marks who had a licence for Kiama's second inn, the Steam Packet in 1842.
 Both married daughters of William Moffitt, a Pitt Street bookseller and stationer.

 Terragong House stands on land granted to Malcolm Campbell, an overseer of convicts at Coolangatta (Illawarra) in 1830.
 He built a brick cottage and place a Mr. Black in charge and went to live in Sydney where he died in 1837.
 There were two claimants for his estate, James Marks and Ewen Campbell, and finally the 500 acres were divided between the two men.

 In 1985 the owners who were in the process of subdividing and selling Culwalla nominated it for a Permanent Conservation Order to facilitate restoration and maintenance of the house, which was completed during the late 1980s.

 On 2 April 1999 Culwalla was transferred to the State Heritage Register.